isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This is more complicated and most likely runs much slower than the obvious alternative.
 There is nothing exceptional about finding a value in a `vector`.

-### <a name="Re-design-invariants"></a> E.4: Design your error-handling strategy around invariants
+### <a name="Re-design-invariants"></a>E.4: Design your error-handling strategy around invariants

 ##### Reason

-To use an objects it must be in a valid state (defined formally or informally by an invariant) and to recover from an error every object not destroyed must be in a valid state.
+To use an object it must be in a valid state (defined formally or informally by an invariant) and to recover from an error every object not destroyed must be in a valid state.

 ##### Note

 An [invariant](#Rc-struct) is logical condition for the members of an object that a constructor must establish for the public member functions to assume.

-### <a name="Re-invariant"></a> E.5: Let a constructor establish an invariant, and throw if it cannot
+### <a name="Re-invariant"></a>E.5: Let a constructor establish an invariant, and throw if it cannot

 ##### Reason

 Leaving an object without its invariant established is asking for trouble.
-Not all member function can be called.
+Not all member functions can be called.

 ##### Example